For a Free Consultation, Call Now866-351-2504

 How Pressure Ulcers Occur

-Bedsores are usually caused by caregiver neglect or abuse and several factors can cause these injuries.
-The quick explanation is that they are caused by the interruption of blood flow to the skin.
-And that interruption can be due to:
+Bedsores are usually caused by caregiver neglect or abuse.
+There are several factors that can cause bedsores.
+The quick explanation is that they are caused by the interruption of blood flow to the skin, which can be due to:

 • Constant pressure on the skin from lying or sitting in the same position for too long, destroying skin tissue